ST. LOUIS -- Patrik Berglund and Jan. 24 seem to go hand-in-hand.

 Berglund gave the Blues a 2-0 lead when he beat Rinne 9:26 into the second after being awarded a penalty shot when he was tripped by Mike Fisher as he broke down the right side and made a sharp cut to the net.
 Berglund beat Rinne, who came out to cut off the angle, with a quick snap shot.

 Berglund also scored on a penalty shot one year ago against the Pittsburgh Penguins in a 3-2 shootout loss.
 He is now 2 for 3 in his career.

 Tarasenko added his fourth goal in four games when he beat Rinne coming in off a weak-side line change after taking Alex Steen's pass from the half-wall 9:04 into the third period.
 The rookie has six points to begin his NHL career.

-In two home games this season, which includes the season-opener against Detroit, the Blues have not allowed a goal on 27 shots.
+In two home games this season, which also includes the season-opener against Detroit, the Blues have allowed no goals and only 27 shots.